We want to find out in this article if DreamHost is, in any way, better than BlueHost or HostGator?

 All features of DreamHost are above average.
 These include their uptime and page speed, as well as the default features on all of their shared plans.

-Sadly, there are still few challenges we encountered while testing the services.
+Sadly, there are still a few challenges we encountered while testing the services.
 Unfortunately, there were still a few drawbacks we ran into while testing out their services.

 Listed below are some of the cons we encountered: